markdoc/docs/pages/docs/overview.md

 ## Frequently asked questions

+#### Why use Markdoc over Markdown?

+Markdoc is a superset of [CommonMark Markdown](https://commonmark.org/), so all Markdown syntax works in Markdoc.
+However, Markdoc has a powerful extensibility model, letting you customize how all the Markdown [nodes](/docs/nodes) render and add your own custom tags.
+This enables writers to create rich documentation experiences while using a familiar syntax.

 #### What is the difference between Markdoc and MDX?

 MDX allows embedding JavaScript inside of Markdown (think, docs as code).
 Where as Markdoc has a strict separation between content and code (think, docs as data).